Signor1/t-river/README.md

 ## SOLUTION:

 <img src="https://github.com/JoshdfG/t-river/blob/8d80ba6259109dd605f1b2650b4572a6b3ddcee7/screenshots/available%20subscriptions.png"/>

-Our platform allows subscription services like Netflix to create their own module on the platform from where their users can subscribe to available services and automate payments.The salary streaming makes it easy for employers to just upload a CSV with employee addresses and amounts, select the payment interval and automatic salary payment starts.
+Our platform allows subscription services like Netflix to create their own module on the platform from where their users can subscribe to available services and automate payments.

+The salary streaming makes it easy for employers to just upload a CSV with employee addresses and amounts, select the payment interval and automatic salary payment starts.

 ## BUSINESS LOGIC